H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

-# 40. System Audit and Operational Validation
+# Chapter 40 — System Audit and Operational Validation

 **Carrie Kidd (Mamma Kidd) — Mount Hope, WV**
-**Last updated: March 22, 2026**
+**Last updated: March 25, 2026**

 ---

-> **Port and database corrections (permanent record — March 22, 2026):**
+> **Port and database corrections (permanent record — March 22–25, 2026):**
 >
 > The following corrections supersede any conflicting values in this chapter.
-> All were verified by direct container and database inspection March 22, 2026.
+> All were verified by direct container and database inspection.
 >
 > - **ChromaDB** (`jarvis-chroma`) host port is **8002**
 >   (`127.0.0.1:8002->8000/tcp`).
 Container-internal port is 8000.